Viviana Rivero

-Viviana Rivero (February 1, 1966) is an Argentine writer of historical novels and romantic realism.
+Viviana Rivero (born February 1, 1966) is an Argentine writer of historical novels and romantic realism.

 Biography

 Viviana E. Rivero was born in Córdoba, Argentina, February 1, 1966, where she resides with her family.
 She is the daughter of the writer Pedro Adrián Rivero and Elena Fabris.
 She has two sons.

 Rivero is a lawyer.
 Before dedicating herself fully to writing literature, she was a litigator, legal advisor for companies, founder and coach of numerous self-leadership groups for the growth and development of women as well as a producer and host of television shows.

 Rivero is a columnist for numerous media such as Rumbos magazine, Vanidades magazine, and Para ti magazine.
 Her first novel, Secreto bien guardado (Well kept secret) was a best seller a few months after it was published.
 Secreto bien guardado was made into a film with great success, the main characters played by Oriana Sabatini and Victorio D´Alessandro.